Odisha: BJD to launch membership drive in Sept

-Bhubaneswar (Odisha) [India], Aug 24 (ANI): Ruling Biju Janata Dal (BJD) will launch its membership drive on September 2 to strengthen the party's base ahead of the civic body polls in the state.
+Bhubaneswar (Odisha) [India], Aug 24 (ANI): Ruling Biju Janata Dal (BJD) will launch its membership drive on September 2 to strengthen the party's base ahead of the civic body polls in Odisha.

 Bharatiya Janata Party (BJP) had also launched its membership campaign in July to strengthen its base in the coastal state.
 (ANI)